What are the best practices for preparing a sales team meeting?

 Does Spinach AI offer an API?

-Yes, Spinach AI offers a Transcript & AI Summary API.
-This API is available as an add-on for some plans and is included in the Enterprise plan.
-It provides advanced capabilities for generating and managing transcripts and AI-generated summaries.
-Learn more about API access.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+This API enables advanced transcript and summary generation.
+Source

 Use Cases & Benefits